Texas Vignette Board of Directors

 Darryl Ratcliff, Co-Founder at Gossypion Investments

-Jeremy Strick, Director of the Nasher Sculpture Center
+Jeremy Strick, Former Director of the Nasher Sculpture Center

 Emma Vernon, Director of Marketing and Development at The Cedars Union